bcherry/bcherry.github.com/_posts/2009-11-05-simplethreading.markdown

 I've been playing around with asynchronous Javascript for repeated large-set actions, in the hopes of generating some useful techniques for real applications.
 I've narrowed down a successful technique that I call "simplethreading".
 Check out a demo [here](http://bcherry.net/simplethreading_old) or the resulting source code [here](http://github.com/bcherry/simplethreading).
 The demo lets you play with the size of the data set, and also the operation queue size.
 I found that queuing operations in batches was quite a bit faster than queuing them individually, so that each fired event will process a few data objects instead of just 1.
 I'd guess the reason for this is that Javascript only supports timeouts at the millisecond level, when most operations are shorter than that.
 By grouping operations into larger chunks, we can make much better use of the time we're given.

 Here's the code for both the blocking (I call it "singlethreaded") and non-blocking (I call it "simplethreaded" because it's not really multi-threaded, but it's not really single-threaded either) version.
-Note that `{@class=js inline}ST.s` and `{@class=js inline}ST.n` refer to the querystring parameters 's' and 'n'.:
+Note that ` ST.s` and ` ST.n` refer to the querystring parameters 's' and 'n'.:

 	ST.functions = [